janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### GCE

 The GCE CPI supports both TCP and UDP protocols in Services.
 Other protocols are not supported.

 GCE/GKE creates Network Load Balancers based on the K8s Services with type=LoadBalancer.
 In GCE there are "forwarding rules" that define how the incoming traffic shall be forwarded to the compute instances.
 A single forwarding rule can support either TCP or UDP but not both.
-In order to have both TCP and UPD forwarding rules we have to create separate forwarding rule instances for those.
+In order to have both TCP and UDP forwarding rules we have to create separate forwarding rule instances for those.
 Two or more forwarding rules can share the same external IP if
 - the network load balancer type is External
 - the external IP address is not ephemeral but static

+HTTP protocol support: there is a different LB type in GCE for HTTP traffic: HTTP(S) LB.
+I.e. just like in the case of AWS it is not possible to have e.g. TCP+HTTP or UDP+HTTP behind the same LB/IP address.

 Forwarding rule pricing is per rule: there is a flat price up to 5 forwarding rule instances, on top of which every new forwarding rule has additional cost.